 Liability insurance certificates are usually issued by insurers, although an insurance agent or broker can also issue them.
 Some insurers issue the certificates free of charge because it is not a legal contract of coverage but a proof of policy held by a company.
 However, insurers sometimes charge as much as $50 for each certificate.

 Regarding processing time, some insurers include a COI within the policy documentation.
 In other cases, they only issue certificates upon request of the policyholder.
-We can request a certificate of liability insurance at any time, and most insurers will be able to deliver it to us in a matter of minutes and digital format.
+We can request a certificate of liability insurance at any time, and most insurers will be able to deliver it to us in a matter of minutes in digital format.

 How to obtain a COI for a company?